VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/js.md

 <script>    document.getElementById("webMenu").open = true;</script>

-Javascript is hard to talk about.
+JavaScript is hard to talk about.
 Fundamentally, it's a language for adding interactive content to the web.

 Want to make a button that increments a counter?